conmcda/cloudflare-r2-desktop/README.md

 - Listing objects in a bucket

-- Searching by bucket name
+- Searching by object name

 - Sorting objects by name